-On April 9, 1942, the word came down of the surrender.
-The tankers destroyed their tanks but remained at their bivouac.
-When the Japanese arrived the next day, they took whatever they wanted from the Prisoners of War.
-Afterward, A Company made its way down to Mariveles.
-There, they were searched again.
+When the Japanese arrived on April 11, they took whatever they wanted from the Prisoners of War.
+Afterward, A Company made its way down to Mariveles where the POWs were searched again.
 Bob recalled that the Japanese took what they wanted from what the Americans still had.

 On the march, Bob was with PFC Carl Nickols.
 The two men had become best friends at Ft.
 Knox.
 During the march, Bob fell which was the first of the three times that he fell on the march.
 As he lay on the ground, he remembered what he had been taught by his high school football coach.
 His coach had told him what to do when he felt faint.
 Bob got up on his hands and knees and hung his head down.
 The blood flowed to his head which allowed him to get on his feet just as a guard was coming up to him to bayonet him.

 The second time Bob fell he did the same thing again.
 Once again the trick of getting on all fours and dropping his head down saved his life.
 The third time Bob fell he could not get up, but this time Nickols fell with him.
 The Japanese had guards marching behind the column of prisoners.
 Their job was to bayonet the prisoners who had fallen out of the column.
 Bob recalled thinking that Jesus had fallen three times on his way to be crucified.
 The guard came up to Bob to bayonet him.
 To Bob’s surprise, the guard stuck his bayonet into the ground beside Bob’s head just inches from his nose.
-The guard did this so that the men could lie on the ground until they were strong enough to get up and go on again.
+The guard did this so the other guards thought he had killed them, and it also allowed the men to lie on the ground until they were strong enough to get up and go on again.